BOOKING TERMS & CONDITIONS FOR THE SUPPLY OF GOODS AND / OR SERVICES

 4. By making a Booking the Tenant confirms that it has accepted this Agreement in its entirety and that it has legal capacity and authority to enter into this Agreement.

-5. The natural person who makes a Booking will be deemed to be the Primary Tenant until and unless the Agent is notified otherwise who that natural person is.
+5. The natural person who makes a Booking will be deemed to be the Primary Tenant until and unless the Agent is otherwise notified or reasonably infers who that natural person is.
 Where the natural person making a Booking nominates another natural person as the Primary Tenant they warrant that they have the legal capacity and authority to advise that nomination to the Agent.

-7. The Primary Tenant must provide acceptable photographic identification (eg current legible Passport or Drivers Licence image) and a valid debit or credit card with sufficient fund limit available in their own name when making a Booking.
-The Agent’s Tenant registration system will securely store the photographic identification and credit card details for 14 days.
+7. The Primary Tenant or their representative must provide acceptable photographic identification (eg current legible Passport or Drivers Licence image) and a valid debit or credit card with sufficient fund limit available in their own name when making a Booking.
+The Agent’s Tenant registration system will securely store the photographic identification and credit card details.
 All adults occupying, visiting or attending the Premises may also be required to register, at the Agent’s sole discretion.

 8. Advance Bookings may be advertised and accepted by the Agent, acting in good faith.
 However the Agent reserves the right to cancel a Booking in the following circumstances: